Canada Data Privacy Laws: some background

 Lastly, personal information can only be used for the purpose in which it was collected.
 In the case that an organization wants to use it for another purpose, consent must be obtained again.
 It is also expected that organizations have safeguards or tools put in place to protect this sensitive information.

-The 10 Principles of PIPEDA
+The 10 principles of PIPEDA

 Businesses who are subject to PIPEDA are asked to follow what is referred to as the 10 fair information principles which are as follows: